Skip to content

 Hair transplant graft rejection

 This condition affects the hair by attacking and destroying the hair follicle, after which a degree of scarring remains.
-This results in permanent hair loss and is a contributor to why hair transplants fail to grow in some individuals and can be undetected before surgery is even performed.
+Another condition includes alopecia areata which causes patchy hair loss.
+Both these conditions can result in temporary or permanent hair loss and is a contributor to why hair transplants fail to grow in some individuals and can be undetected before surgery is even performed.

 Ineligibility for hair transplants

-Your general level of health and the condition of your hair cannot be overestimated when considering why hair transplants fail.
+Your general level of health and hair loss cannot be overestimated when considering why hair transplants fail.

 Poor hair transplant aftercare